Atrix256/SampleZoo/src/samples/1d/regular/regular.md

 Averaging those values gives 0.5.

+If you are sampling something that gives the same meaning to 0 and 1 (when it wraps around, or is toroidal), a problem with this sequence is that it has 2 samples in the same location, so weights that sample more highly (adding bias), and also gives less sampling coverage over the sampling domain, which affects the quality of the sampling.

 16 samples:

 ![16 samples Regular](../../../../output/samples/1d/regular/regularcentered.png)

 ## RegularCenteredOffset()

-This is the same pattern as Regular, but adds 1/(n+2) to each sample position.
+This is the same pattern as Regular, but adds 1/(n*2) to each sample position.

 If N is 4, the sampling pattern is: 1/8, 3/8, 5/8, 7/8.

 Averaging those values gives 0.5.

+If you are sampling something that gives the same meanting to 0 and 1, this sequence has N distinct sample locations and the distance between all of the samples is a constant 1/N.

 16 samples: